nilesh-kr-dubey/django-inbound-rules/README.rst

 Django Inbound Rules
 =====

-Django Inbound Rules is an app to allow or restrict IP's group of users on specified urls based on CIDR blocks excluding user with superuser permissions.
+Django Inbound Rules is an app to allow or restrict group of users on specified url(s) based on CIDR blocks(now IPv4 only) excluding user with superuser permissions.

 Detailed documentation is in the "docs" directory.